 Films — Animation

-- A rather famous animated example comes from the opening song of The Lion King, when the focus shifts from a line of leaf-cutter ants on a branch in the foreground to a herd of zebra thundering by below.
+- The opening song of The Lion King, when the focus shifts from a line of leaf-cutter ants on a branch in the foreground to a herd of zebra thundering by below.

 - In Up, when Carl Fredricksen looks up to his house where the picture of his wife is hanging.

-- Used beautifully in Legend of the Guardians: The Owls of Ga'Hoole with a flying owl in the background and one of its feathers in the fore, as seen in the trailer.
+- Legend Of The Guardians The Owls Of Ga Hoole: A flying owl in the background and one of its feathers in the fore, as seen in the trailer.

-- Toy Story 3 uses it to rather clever effect: As Woody is trying to escape out the window of the daycare restroom, the camera pans to the mirror opposite as the janitor looks right at Woody's reflection and comments "What the heck?"
+- Toy Story 3: As Woody is trying to escape out the window of the daycare restroom, the camera pans to the mirror opposite as the janitor looks right at Woody's reflection and comments "What the heck?"
 Then the focus shifts to show he was actually looking at a patch of scum on the mirror that's just big enough to obscure Woody.

 - Toy Story 2 has a scene where Woody looks at Jesse sitting depressed on a windowsill.